• Skip to primary navigation

 Non-Stick Skillet

-Mixing Bowl
+A Mixing Bowl and Whisk!

 You will need a mixing bowl to beat the eggs and other ingredients together.
+And of course, a whisk.
+You can use a fork in a pinch, but you'll get the fluffiest result with a whisk.

-Helpful Tips for Success
+Helpful Tips

-Use High-Quality Ingredients
+Use Fresh Ingredients

-Pre-Cook Vegetables
+Pre-Cook the Vegetables

-Flip the Frittata
+Flipping the Frittata

 Variations to Frittata Recipe

-Kale
+Kale vs Spinach

 Rest the Frittata